graphql/graphql-spec/spec/Section 3 -- Type System.md

 response for all of the above types.
 To declare a type that disallows null, the GraphQL Non-Null type can be used.
-This type wraps an underlying type, and this type acts identically to that wrapped type, with the exception that `null` is not a valid response for the wrapping type.
+This type wraps an underlying type, and this type acts identically to that wrapped type, with the exception that {null} is not a valid response for the wrapping type.
 A trailing exclamation mark is used to denote a field that uses a Non-Null type like this:
 `name: String!`.

+**Nullable vs. Optional**

+Fields are *always* optional within the context of a query, a field may be omitted and the query is still valid.
+However fields that return Non-Null types will never return the value {null} if queried.

+Inputs (such as field arguments), are always optional by default.
+However a non-null input type is required.
+In addition to not accepting the value {null}, it also does not accept omission.
+For the sake of simplicity nullable types are always optional and non-null types are always required.

 **Result Coercion**